Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 6 NFL, MLB playoffs

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-New York will see the Giants face the Eagles on Thursday Night Football, but before that, the Yankees take on the Blue Jays in Game 3 of the ALDS.
-Tuesday's contest is a much win for the Yanks as many of their fans, or haters, will use the latest Betr Picks promo code CBSSPORTS to make predictions on the game.
-The best DFS apps also allow you to combine MLB predictions with NFL player props for Giants vs. Eagles or other games.
+Wednesday marks the eve of NFL Week 6 officially beginning as the Giants and Eagles will clash in New York.
+Not only does Thursday Night Football make for the ideal time to use the latest Betr Picks promo code CBSSPORTS but Wednesday also sees several other sports in action.
+A couple of MLB teams can punch their tickets to the LCS with victories, while the WNBA Finals resumes with Game 3.
+You can wager on NFL player props, make MLB predictions or WNBA bets on many of the best DFS apps, such as Betr.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.